tarek-nawara/tcp-socket/README.md

 - Handle request type correctly.
 - Timeout on server side.
     * Persistent connections
+        * Server don't close the connections after the serving the request.
+        * Client should use the same connection.
     * Dynamic according to number of opened connections
 - Fork or threads in both client and server